SRI-CSL/PLambda/README.rst

 An attempt to produce a workable version of JLambda for Python.
 To be used mainly as a part of the IOP imaude system.

-JLambda an PLambda are essentially network command and control languages.
+JLambda and PLambda are essentially network command and control languages.
 JLambda for controlling Java processes, and PLambda for python processes.
 JLambda is over 14 years old, whereas PLambda is just a pup.